TylerTemp/SaintsField/README.md

 ### Change Log ###

-**4.16.1**
+**4.16.2**

-1. UI Toolkit: `Searchable` now can search a field when you input a field name from code.
-In previous version it need to match the display name
+1. UI Toolkit: If you have multiple targets selected, `Button` can be triggered on all the targets.
+(NOTE: this does not work on `AboveButton`, `BelowButton`, `PostFieldButton` yet)
-2. UI Toolkit: if you're using Unity 6k+, we now `Unbind` the element to stop the property tracking [#239](https://github.com/TylerTemp/SaintsField/issues/239)
+2. Change the logic of `SaintsDictionary` to allow inherent
-3. Fix `OnValueChanged` callback does not work when the target field is an `Enum` and the callback receives the corresponding type of `Enum`
+3. Add constructor method for `SaintsList` & `SaintsArray` so they can be used more like a native array/list

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.